 Sweet Rhapsody by Behr is close, close, close.

 Little Blue Box by Sherwin Williams is my second choice.

 Gone With The Wind remains one of the most watched and loved Hollywood classics of all time.

-I fell in love with the movie poster when I was six years old, and forty two year later I still can’t get enough.
+I fell in love with the movie when I was six years old, and it still comes in as an all-time favorite.